cloudflare/research.cloudflare.com/publications/Chung2018.md

 ---
 title: Is the web ready for OSCP must-staple?
 year: 2018
-location: In Proceedings of the Internet Measurement Conference 2018, pp. 105-118.
+location: Proceedings of the Internet Measurement Conference 2018, pp. 105-118.
 2018.
 authors:
   - Taejoong Chung
   - Jay Lok